The Solution to Our Disastrous “Free Trade” Policies

 The solution is simple: tax reform and the return of tariffs.

-The U.S. was once a prosperous and productive nation by protecting its domestic industry jobs.
+The U.S. was once a prosperous and productive nation by protecting its domestic industries.
 Americans bought American-made products and foreign countries were taxed to sell their goods here.
 America is still the largest consumer nation in the world.
 We should not be giving away the rights to do business here for free.
-By examining the trade practices of Japan, China and Germany, we would generate funds and improve our trade deficit.
+By examining and emulating the trade practices of Japan, China and Germany, we would generate funds and improve our trade deficit.

 Initiating tariffs is the most direct way to maximize profits through trade, similar to the ones we previously had in place.
 Every nation except the U.S. employs taxes and protections to improve their home economy.
 China gathers 20% of its total revenue by a combination of value-added taxes, import consumption taxes, tariffs and customs duties.
 The U.S. derives 1.38% of its revenues from tariffs and customs duties (we have no import value-added tax).
 If the U.S. imposed a similar rate of taxation, we would have gathered $216 billion in customs, as opposed to a meager $29.1 billion.

 America can’t control what China does with its economy, but we can control our own.
-With a growing massive trade deficit and budget deficit, we must look at solutions at home.
+With a growing massive trade deficit and budget deficit, we must look for solutions at home.
 The institution of a value-added tax and other tax reforms would strongly benefit our economy, but politicians avoid this discussion.
 If nations like China generate new income by taxing American companies, we should do the same.

 Every nation in the world—including all of our trading partners—practices protectionism is some way.
 The U.S. does not protect itself, and other countries don’t hesitate to take advantage.
 America will continue to be at a major disadvantage in the world market if we don’t engage in protection practices—the same ones used by every other nation in the world.